andywer/react-stateful-fn/README.md

 }
 ```

-Such a component does not just mix up the rendering of what should be multiple components, but it probably has state management shattered all across the component as well.
+Such a component does not just mix up what should be multiple components, but it will also be hard to see where props and state props are used.
 Such a component file can easily grow to several hundred lines of code in a matter of days.

 Consequently using functional React components can counter this anti-pattern early on.